HHS-Team670/HHS_Vision/README.md

 Use the following instructions to install G-Streamer on Raspberry Pi:

-  1) Download this project throuhgh git clone
+  1) Download this project through git clone

   2) run installation.sh